sematic-ai/sematic/docs/api.md

 - `max_parallelism`: Optional[int]

-    The maximum number of non-inlined runs that this resolver will allow to be in the `SCHEDULED` state at any one time.
+    The maximum number of [Standalone
+    Runs](./glossary.md#standalone-inline-function) that this resolver will
+    allow to be in the `SCHEDULED` state at any one time.
 Must be a positive integer, or `None` for unlimited runs.
 Defaults to `None`.

     This is intended as a simple mechanism to limit the amount of computing resources consumed by one pipeline execution for pipelines with a high degree of